 Introduction.

-We are not going to use all those options here.
-We will see how Dir() Function is used in VBA to read file names from a folder one by one and display them in the Debug Window.
-Every time we run this function with a Folder Path as a parameter, it returns the first file name from the folder.
-Now, the question is how to get the next few file names or all the files one-by-one from the Folder.
+In this article, however, we will focus only on how the Dir() function is used in VBA to read file names from a folder one by one and display them in the Debug window.
+When you run this function with a folder path as a parameter, it returns the first file name found in that folder.
+The question then is: how do we retrieve the remaining file names—one after another—from the same folder?

-We will try Dir() Function from the Debug Window directly so that it is easy to understand how to use this function to get a few file names from a folder one after the other.
+We will try the Dir() Function from the Debug Window directly, so that it is easy to understand how to use this function to get a few file names from a folder one after the other.

-- Open Microsoft Access VBA Window and then display Debug Window (Ctrl+G).
+- Open the Microsoft Access VBA Window and then display the Debug Window (Ctrl+G).

 - Type the following command in the Debug Window and press Enter Key: